The Raid That Changed Everything — Modern Paraphrase | fresh.bible

 "Do whatever's in your heart.
 Go for it.
 I'm with you — heart and soul."

-Jonathan set up a simple test.
+set up a simple test.
 He told his armor-bearer the plan:

 "Here's what we'll do.
-We'll over and let the see us.
+We'll cross over and let the Philistines see us.
 If they say, 'Wait there — we'll come down to you,' then we'll stay put.
 We won't go up.
 But if they say, 'Come up to us' — that's our sign.
 It means the Lord has handed them over."

 So they stepped out into the open.
 And the spotted them immediately.
 Their reaction was mocking: